 - Leave rifts that you know you will not have a chance of completing as soon as you know it.
 It doesn't matter if you have already invested 10 minutes into it, you can spend that time more efficiently another time.

-Make sure to check out some of these videos and posts for further info:
+Make sure to check out some of these videos and posts for further informations:

 - Best Greater Rift Maps explained (video by wudijo)